EN

 Staying compliant takes a lot of time.
 According to a recent survey, HR and payroll departments spend an average of 36 hours per week on compliance-related work, whether that’s tracking regulatory changes or creating and communicating new policies.

-A PEO helps with both compliance-related tasks and employee liability, streamlining business operations, and giving you peace of mind.
-PEOs typically have compliance experts who monitor employer-related laws and ensure payroll and benefits compliance so you don’t have to.
+A PEO can help with both compliance-related tasks, streamlining business operations, and giving you peace of mind.
+PEOs typically have compliance experts who monitor employer-related laws and assist with payroll tax and benefits-related compliance.
 Many assist with tasks like:

-• Payroll compliance: Classifying employees correctly, issuing and filing tax forms, reporting/collecting/depositing taxes with the appropriate authorities, and ensuring you comply with wage law requirements, such as minimum wages and overtime
+• Payroll tax compliance: Issuing and filing tax forms, and reporting/collecting/depositing taxes with the appropriate authorities.

-• Benefits compliance: Helping you follow Affordable Care Act (ACA), COBRA, FSA, HSA, and other benefits-related laws
+• Benefits compliance: Helping you follow Affordable Care Act (ACA), COBRA, FSA, HSA, and other benefits-related requirements

-• Labor compliance services: Ensuring that you follow workers’ compensation and Equal Employment Opportunity (EEO) laws and display state-required labor posters and leave policies
+• Labor compliance services: Assisting with workers’ compensation compliance and Equal Employment Opportunity (EEO) laws by providing you with state-required labor posters and leave policies

-• Out-of-state compliance: Registering with the relevant state’s unemployment agencies and keeping compliant with local minimum wage, sick leave, vacation, and other ordinances
+• Out-of-state compliance: Registering with the relevant state’s unemployment agencies and assisting with local minimum wage, meal break, and sick leave requirements.

 Save time